Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 I compare the average interests of all categories of two clusters.
-All interests for cluster 1 are higher than those for cluster 2, meaning they are more active users on Twitter.
+All interests for cluster 1 are higher than those for cluster 2, meaning users in cluster 1 are more active on Twitter.

 <table>
 <colgroup>